Globe

 Italy

-• Also starting on 1 September 2022, employers will have to send an electronic communication in the form that was issued by the Ministry of Labour, indicating which employees will be working remotely and for how long.
-Such communication must take place within five days of the signing of individual remote working agreements.
+• Employers will have to send an electronic communication in the form issued by the Ministry of Labour, indicating which employees will be working remotely and for how long.
+Said communication must take place within five days of the signing of individual, remote working agreements.
+Non-compliant employers could face administrative fines that can range from EUR 100 to EUR 500 for each concerned employee.

 Luxembourg